 A major issue with simple averaging is that task vectors can directly contradict one another (e.g., one model increases a weight by 0.5, while another decreases it by 0.5).
 TIES-Merging[7] addresses two forms of interference in its recipe: it trims low-magnitude deltas, elects a sign for each coordinate using total signed movement, and merges only values aligned with that elected sign.

-Think of this process like a logistics operations committee proposing numeric budget changes.
-TIES resolves a coordinate in three stages.
+TIES resolves a coordinate as if three specialists proposed parameter deltas for it.
 First, discard small proposals (Trim).
 Next, sum the size of increases against the size of decreases, rather than counting voters (Elect sign).
 Finally, average only proposals in the winning direction (Disjoint merge).

 First, it drops low-magnitude changes treated as redundant by the recipe.
 The trim function below takes a task vector and a density threshold, then keeps high-magnitude updates: